openfun/openshift-docker/README.md

 Our building strategy follows:

-1. All services are constantly build when a new pull request is proposed and the related branch merged to `master`.
+1. All services are constantly built when a new pull request is proposed and the related branch is merged to `master`.
 2. We publish a new image to DockerHub when the git repository is tagged with a tag matching the following pattern: `<service>-<version>`, _e.g._
    `nginx-1.13`.